Work and travel in Canada using a recognized organization

 Using an RO

-If you’re from an IEC country or territory, you don’t have to use an RO, but you can choose to use one for more support.
+If you’re from an IEC country or territory, you don’t have to use an RO, but you can choose to use one for more support before and during your experience.

-If you decide to use an RO, visit their website for details on what services they offer, fees and how to contact them.
+If you decide to use an RO, please visit their website for details on what services they offer, fees, and how to contact them.

 How to prove an RO is helping you

-When you create your IEC profile, we’ll ask if you have a confirmation letter that proves an RO is helping you.
-You must get a confirmation letter from your RO and upload it to your profile.
+When you create your IEC profile, we’ll ask if you have an official confirmation letter that proves an RO is helping you.
+You must get the confirmation letter from your RO.
+If you get an invitation to apply, you must submit the RO confirmation letter with your application.

 List of ROs